-The forage taxa occupying the middle trophic levels in the EPO are obviously important components of the ecosystem, providing a link between primary production at the base of the food web and the uppertrophic-level predators, such as tunas and billfishes.
+The forage taxa occupying the middle trophic levels in the EPO are obviously important components of the ecosystem, providing a link between primary producers at the base of the food web and the uppertrophic-level predators, such as tunas and billfishes.
 Indirect effects on those predators caused by environmental variability are transmitted to the upper trophic levels through the forage taxa.
 Little is known, however, about fluctuations in abundance of the large variety of prey species in the EPO.
 Scientists from the NMFS have recorded data on the distributions and abundances of common prey groups, including lantern fishes (Myctophidae), flyingfishes, and some squids, in the tropical EPO during 1986-1990 and 1998-2000.
 Mean abundance estimates for all fish taxa and, to a lesser extent, for squids increased from 1986 through 1990.
 The estimates were low again in 1998, and then increased through 2000.
 Their interpretation of this pattern was that El Niño events in 1986-1987 and 1997-1998 had negative effects on these prey populations.
 More data on these taxa were collected during the NMFS STAR 2003 and 2006 cruises.

 The Humboldt or jumbo squid (Dosidicus gigas) populations in the EPO have increased in size and geographic range in recent years.
+For example, the squid expanded their range to the north into waters off central California, USA from 2002 to mid-2010.
 In addition, in 2002 observers on tuna purse-seine vessels reported increased incidental catches of Humboldt squid taken with tunas, primarily skipjack, off Peru.
 Juvenile stages of these squid are common prey for yellowfin and bigeye tunas, and other predatory fishes, and Humboldt squid are also voracious predators of small fishes and cephalopods throughout their range.
 Large Humboldt squid have been observed attacking skipjack and yellowfin inside a purse seine.
 Not only have these squid impacted the ecosystems that they have expanded into, but they are also thought to have the capacity to affect the trophic structure in pelagic regions.
 Changes in the abundance and geographic range of Humboldt squid could affect the foraging behavior of the tunas and other predators, perhaps changing their vulnerability to capture.